 - A record of personal data processing is kept and maintained, this will include a data classification.

-All managers and staff will ensure that:
+Everyone will ensure that:

-- All personal data is kept in accordance with the Council’s retention schedule
+- All personal data is kept in accordance with the Council’s retention schedule.

-- Where there is uncertainty around a retention matter ensure that advice is sought from the Data Protection Officer
+- Where there is uncertainty around a retention matter ensure that advice is sought from the Data Protection Officer.

-- The Retention Schedule reflects current legislative requirements for document and records in their care
+- The Retention Schedule reflects current legislative requirements for document and records in their care.

-- The retention of documents and records is fully defined
+- The retention of documents and records is fully defined.

-- Records are accessible and are made available when necessary so that information requests can be responded to promptly
+- Records are accessible and are made available when necessary so that information requests can be responded to promptly.

-- Records and documents are destroyed or deleted at the end of the retention period in a secure way
+- Records and documents are destroyed or deleted at the end of the retention period in a secure way.

 - Records are held in accordance with the Data Protection and Freedom of Information Acts and any other relevant provisions.